gramineproject/graphene/Documentation/manpages/gsc.rst

 Execute with Linux PAL instead of Linux-SGX PAL
 -----------------------------------------------

-When specifying :option:`-L <gsc-build -L>`  during GSC :program:`gsc-build`, you may select the Linux PAL at Docker run time instead of the Linux-SGX PAL by specifying the environment variable :envvar:`GSC_PAL` as an option to the :command:`docker run` command.
+When specifying :option:`-L <gsc-build -L>`  during GSC :command:`gsc build`, you may select the Linux PAL at Docker run time instead of the Linux-SGX PAL by specifying the environment variable :envvar:`GSC_PAL` as an option to the :command:`docker run` command.